sonic-net/SONiC/tsc/TSC_Election.md

    * Email
    * SII (with information on how this is calculated)
    * A list of 9 nominees to vote for

+   If any individual in an organization decide to cast vote as an individual, then the organization has to exclude the SII contribution from this individual from the overall SII of the organization.

+The actual voting process will be conducted by Linux Foundation using OpaVote system (or another system approved by the TSC).
+The election process will be conducted in a transparent manner and the results will be published on the SONiC community website.

 The top 9 candidates with the highest total SII will be elected as TSC members.